BauerBox/angry-elk/README.md

 # Angry ELK, Happy Ops
 Source Repository for Meetup 1/8/2018 - Any Elk, Happy Ops

+## How to use

+### Compose
+If you just wish to use the images and toy around with the stack on your own, you can use the `build-all.sh` script in the `docker/images` directory to build the images locally.
+Once built, you can use the `docker-compose.yml` file in the `docker/compose` directory to stand up the services locally.

+### Swarm
+If you want to use the images in a (local) docker Swarm, you can use the `setup-swarm.sh` file in the `docker/swarm` directory to setup a local swarm

 ## Assumptions
 It is assumed that docker is logging via the `json-file` driver...
 This can be setup by applying the following setting to your `daemon.json` file (for singe instances).
+See the official documentation here: https://docs.docker.com/engine/admin/logging/overview/

  ```json
 {